 I have never seen someone so grateful before in my life.
 That’s what’s wrong with the world today.
 Everyone has the ‘not my problem, not my business’ mindset.

 Slowly, along the way, we have forgotten it takes a village to raise a child.

 After the exchange, I gave the woman my number and told her to let me know if she ever needs anything.
 I received this text later in the day, which made me so happy:

-After I posted about the situation on Facebook, a lot of people replied saying they would like to help her this Christmas season.
+After I posted about the moving situation on Facebook, a lot of people replied saying they would like to help her for the upcoming holiday season.
 I’m planning to coordinate something for her, perhaps a P.O. box where everyone can send in items for little Jordan and his family.

 This story was submitted to Love What Matters by Bianca Garibay of San Antonio, Texas.
 You can follow her journey on Facebook and Instagram.
-Submit your story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.